yonikremer/grouped_sampling/README.md

 ### The Algorithm Itself:
 You can install it using `python -m pip install -q grouped-sampling` All of the code is under the src/grouped_sampling

-### The Demo
-Are a simple user interfaces for the algorithm.
-To run the demo on colab:
-enter [This Link](https://colab.research.google.com/github/yonikremer/final_project/blob/master/colab_demo.ipynb) and run all the cells.